andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 window['function_name'](parameters);
 ```

-This works if function is on global object, but if function in inside an other object, this will not work.
+This works if function is on global object, but if function in inside another object, this will not work.
 So, to invoke `foo.bar.func`:

 ```javascript